 Dithering is an important tool to consider when working with digital audio, especially when it comes to mastering.
 Dither can be a misunderstood term – and we would like to change that!
 Sure, it can be a pretty overwhelming subject, but this article will break everything down for you.
 We will cover all of the information you need to know about Dither.
 So you can make an informed decision about whether or not to use it.

 Dither is a low level noise that is added to the audio you are producing.
 This noise helps to reduce any errors through changing the bit depth.
-Dithering isn’t exclusive to audio creation, and can be used in the prevention of unwanted patterns in images, such as colour banding.
+Dithering isn’t exclusive to audio creation, and can be used in the prevention of unwanted patterns in images.
+For example, colour banding.
 It is all about the random vibration, as the word actually means ‘nervous vibration’.

 The word actually comes from the Middle English verb ‘didderen,’ which means to tremble.
-This links to the discovery of Dither, as one its earliest uses can be traced back to World War II, when airplane bombers’ mechanical computers were able to perform navigation calculations far more accurately.
+This links to the discovery of Dither.
+One of its earliest uses can be traced back to World War II.
+When airplane bombers’ mechanical computers were able to perform navigation calculations far more accurately.

-Engineers during this time quickly began to realise that the aircraft vibration reduced the large majority of errors from sticky moving parts.
+Engineers realised the aircraft vibration reduced the large majority of errors from sticky moving parts.
 This allowed for the aircraft to move in a continuous motion, as opposed to bumpy and short jerks of movement.
-Small vibrating motors were then swiftly built into computer monitors, and this form of vibration was deemed to be a Dither.
+Small vibrating motors were then swiftly built into computer monitors.
+This form of vibration was deemed to be a Dither.